pantheon-systems/documentation/source/content/guides/object-cache-pro/02-installing-configuring.md

 Before you can install and activate Object Cache Pro, verify that you have:

-- A working site on Pantheon with Redis enabled.
+- A working site on Pantheon
+    - Redis is enabled for the site
+    - The site is running PHP 7.4 or higher

 - Terminus installed and authenticated with a machine token to your local machine.
     - Installation instructions can be found [here](https://docs.pantheon.io/terminus/install#install-terminus).